JaredP17/gt-hw-readme-generator/generated/README.md

 ## Usage

-Use as you please.
+Clone repo, install dependecies, run app.js, and follow the prompts.

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing